Month: January 2015

 Price performance considerations

 Traditional virtual public cloud solutions are not able to provide the high levels of throughput and processing power required by eXelate.
-To run big data workloads in a cost-effective manner while still achieving optimal performance, eXelate uses a combined solution from Internap and Aerospike to quickly deploy high-performance applications and get the best price to performance ratio.
-Internap bare-metal servers and Aerospike NoSQL databases provide a scalable, on-demand platform that enables eXelate to make big data actionable for its global customer base.
+To run big data workloads cost-effectively while still achieving optimal performance, eXelate uses a combined solution from HorizonIQ and Aerospike to quickly deploy high-performance applications and get the best price-to-performance ratio.
+HorizonIQ bare-metal servers and Aerospike NoSQL databases provide a scalable, on-demand platform that enables eXelate to make big data actionable for its global customer base.

 As the influence of big data on digital marketing continues to grow, the underlying technology behind online data analytics will become increasingly important. eXelate and its partners remain committed to software and architecture innovations that can empower marketers to increase revenue and improve customer engagement.